 The next smoothie happens to be #TeamVanilla and also brings its own set of health perks to the dessert party.

 #3: Creamy Vanilla Chai Protein Shake

 Chai isn’t just the perfect alternative to the pumpkin spice craze.

 It’s also a powerful spice blend bursting with anti-inflammatory properties and antioxidants to help fight free radicals and the environmental damage your cells encounter each day.

-The ginger in this creamy vanilla chai protein shake also acts as a great natural digestive aid, which may be perfect for those times when you want something light on your stomach but also something filling.
+The ginger in this creamy vanilla chai protein shake acts as a great natural digestive aid, which may be perfect for those times when you want something light on your stomach but also something filling.